Use of $Z$ polarization in $e^+e^- \to ZH$ to measure the triple-Higgs coupling: Anomalous triple-Higgs coupling

 A determination of the triple-Higgs coupling $\lambda_3$ can be carried out through a process where two (or more) Higgs bosons are produced.
 First of all, such a process needs a high centre-of-mass (c.m.) energy.
 Moreover, it has been found that in the SM \cite{glover}, there is destructive interference between the one-loop diagrams contributing to the process $ gg \to HH$, making the total cross section extremely small at a hadron collider.
 Thus, the accuracy of the determination of $\lambda_3$ is low.

 A suggestion was made by McCullough \cite{McCullough:2013rea} that the triple-Higgs coupling could be measured through its contribution in one-loop diagrams in single-Higgs production.
 The process considered in \cite{McCullough:2013rea} was $e^+e^- \to ZH$, in which, it was assumed that only $\lambda_3$ deviates from its SM value, \beq \lambda_3 = \lambda_3^{\mathrm SM} (1 + \kappa). \eeq $\kappa$ can be nonzero in an SMEFT, for example, in the presence of dimension-six $\phi^6$ operators.
 The conclusion was that it would be possible to put a limit on the fractional deviation $\kappa$ which is of the order of 28\% at $e^+e^-$ c.m. energy of 240 GeV, with an integrated luminosity ${\cal L}$ of 10 ab$^{-1}$, expected to be available at TLEP (currently known as FCC-ee) \cite{TLEP}.
-It was shown \cite{Rindani:2018ubx} that the sensitivity of $e^+e^- \to ZH$ can be improved with polarized beams and, in particular, for the polarization combination ($P_{e^-} = -0.8$, $P_{e^+} = +0.3$) the accuracy to measure $\kappa$ is about 57\% for $\sqrt{s}=250$ GeV and ${\cal L}=2$ ab$^{-1}$, envisaged at the ILC, as compared to 70\% for the case of unpolarized beams.
+It was shown \cite{Rindani:2018ubx} that the sensitivity of $e^+e^- \to ZH$ can be improved with polarized beams and, in particular, for the polarization combination ($P_{e^-} = -0.8$, $P_{e^+} = +0.3$) the accuracy to measure $\kappa$ is about 57\% for $\sqrt{s}=250$ GeV and ${\cal L}=2$ ab$^{-1}$, envisaged at the ILC, as compared to 70\% for the case of {unpolarized } beams.
 This estimate is based on the assumption, made for the sake of concreteness, that there are no other contributions to an effective $ZZH$ vertex.

 Unfortunately, anomalous $ZZH$ couplings, as for example, characterized by dimension-six operators in SMEFT, can contribute at tree level to the cross section for $e^+e^- \to ZH$, and hence this contribution can overwhelm the triple-Higgs contribution.
-So this sensitivity is possible only provided the tree-level contributions are known, or eliminated somehow. \comment{ In a realistic situation, there would be contribution at tree level from an anomalous $ZZH$ vertex. } The extraction of $\kappa$ from the cross section would then be possible, for example, making use of measurement at more than one energy, using the different energy dependences of the two contributions \cite{McCullough:2013rea}, or using details of $Z$ decay distributions.
+So this sensitivity is possible only provided the tree-level contributions are known, or eliminated somehow.
+The extraction of $\kappa$ from the cross section would then be possible, for example, making use of measurement at more than one energy, using the different energy dependences of the two contributions \cite{McCullough:2013rea}, or using details of $Z$ decay distributions.